wts-thomas/wts-elementor-onboarding/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor and LifterLMS.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 0.7.0 - 01-03-2023 =
+* Breadcrumb shortcode (page-breadcrumb) with basic css
+* NOTE: the breadcrumb shortcode will be replaced with a custom Breadcrumb Elementor Widget

 = 0.6.0 - 12-30-2022 =
 * Function to remove items from the Student/User Dashboard